KSundstrom/j-koala/README.md

 ## Standards and components

-JKoala is written in Java.
+* Written in Java.

 ## Requirements

+* Needs to be compiled, which requires a JDK.
-JKoala is to be compiled into a runnable JAR and needs a JRE to run.
+* Should be exported into a runnable JAR, which needs a JRE to run.

 ## Copyright